1. Saving Your Life

 The navigator has a touch-sensitive screen and software-defined keyboard on the screen for me to enter the

 easier to enter the destination.
-One of the options is illustrated in the following Section 2.2.)
+One of the options is illustrated in the following Section 2.2.
+Another option is

 2.2 Large Database of 6 Million Points of Interest

-The small box of GPS navigator has a database of about 6 million Points Of Interest (POI) in North America.
+The small box of GPS navigator has a database of about 6 million Points Of Interest (POIs) in North America.

 What this means is that I have practically all the Yellow Pages of the phone books of all large cities and all